rednafi/crusher/README.md

 **Crusher** lets you flatten a deeply nested JSON file or string, and export it to markdown through a simple CLI.
 It also prints out the flattened JSON with type annotated variables for inspection.

-I primarily wrote it to automate the tedious part of documenting REST API endpoints in Postman.
+I primarily wrote it to automate the tedious part of documenting REST API responses via markdown.

 ## Installation